 - Are you a first or second year student?
 It sometimes happens that courses fill and you don't get your ideal schedule.
 With a solid back-up plan, you can still make progress to graduation.

-- Are you still in pre-public health but trying to register for a 400 level class?
-Remember, you have to have already applied to the professional major to take 400 level classes!
+- Do you still need to apply for Advanced Standing but trying to register for a 400 level class?
+Remember, you must have Advanced Standing to take 400 level classes!

 - Is there a prerequisite for the class you are trying to get into?
 For instance, to take HPS 350 you have to have already completed HPS 178 and HPS 200.